-Hello CSUSM faculty and welcome to the Fall 2017 semester.
-This newsletter is to update you on some of the activities that Instructional & Information Technology Services (IITS) has been undertaking over the summer to get ready to help you with your instructional technology and other IT requirements for the new semester.
+Hello CSUSM faculty and welcome to the Spring 2018 semester.
+This newsletter is to update you on some of the activities that Instructional & Information Technology Services (IITS) has been undertaking over the fall break to get ready to help you with your instructional technology and other IT requirements for the new semester.
 We hope you will find the time to review this update, as many of these items will touch on your use of technology in your teaching and other uses of technology.

 The CSUSM Campus App has seen a doubling of usage this past Fall, with over 201,000 unique starts of the App on mobile phones.
 This was driven is large part by the addition of access to Cougar Courses, which saw 80,000 visits to the LMS via the App.
 This usage has been enabled by changes in campus authentication, which now allow students to stay logged into the App for up to 7 days.
 During this authenticated period, students can come and go within the LMS without the need to login every time.
 Soon this capability will be added to PeopleSoft, as just last week, CSUSM completed the process to reface the entire Student Center for mobile access.
 With the implementation of these pages and services, every student function can be done via the App utilizing a streamlined and mobile friendly visual presentation.
 By Fall 2018, this mobile look will likely become the default for students regardless of device or browser, as they will no longer be seeing the rather dated appearance of the PeopleSoft pages.